svmiller/svmiller.github.io/_posts/2015-12-12-assorted-tips-students-research-papers.md

 The third example is a happy medium between the two, should the student place more urgency on the minimum word count/page length.

-## Never "Quote-Dump"
+## *Never* "Quote-Dump"

 The "quote-dump" is one of the worst, most commonly appearing elements to any student paper and it needs to stop post haste.

-By "quote-dump", I refer to the practice of taking an entire sentence (and routinely more) from a given text, inserting it as a direct quote into a paragraph, and offering the minimal parenthetical citation to avoid accusations of plagiarism. *Turnitin* will flag this practice as "unoriginal", and it is.
+By "quote-dump", I refer to the practice of taking a verbatim passage from a given text (sometimes a full sentence and routinely more than that), inserting it as a direct quote into a paragraph, and offering the minimal parenthetical citation to avoid accusations of plagiarism. *Turnitin* will flag this practice as "unoriginal", and it is.
 It's not plagiarism, but it sure as heck is not original.

 The spirit of the "quote-dump" is effectively plagiarism.
 Both are devices used by the student who 1) does not want to take time to write something in his/her own words and 2) does not want to take time to adequately understand what the cited source actually means for the student's purpose.